 - Agenda should be emailed to all SLT members and posted on the school’s public website before the meeting.

-- Virtual platform must have the ability to allow SLT members to speak or provide written comment through a moderated chat.
+- Any virtual platform must have the ability to allow SLT members to speak or provide written comment through a moderated chat.
 (See guidance for NYCDOE Videoconferencing.)